 Let your doctor know if you have ongoing problems with frequent bowel movements or bleeding.
 They can refer you to a specialist team.
 The team includes cancer doctors, digestive system specialists, bowel surgeons, dietitians and specialist nurses.

-Inflammation of the back passage (rectum) is the most common long term side effect.
+Inflammation of the back passage (rectum) is a long term side effect.
 Proctitis can cause a feeling of wanting to strain whether or not you actually need to pass a bowel movement.
 You might also have bleeding from your back passage or a slimy mucous discharge.

 Bleeding is usually slight but can be more severe for some people.
 Talk to your radiographer or nurse if you have proctitis.
 They might suggest you use treatments such as steroid suppositories for a short time.
 This might reduce the inflammation.